 Publications Details

 This paper presents the results of an experimental study of the thermal stability in air and vacuum of the codeposited carbon/hydrogen layer formed in a carbon-lined fusion reactor.
 Results are also presented for the stability of the saturated layer formed by the implantation of energetic hydrogen ions into a graphite surface.
-For both films, the hydrogen isotope release occurs at a much lower temperature in air than it does in vacuum.
+For both films, the hydrogen isotope release occurs at a much lower temperature in air than it does in a vacuum.
 At temperatures above 600 K, the hydrogen isotope release in air is very rapid and is emitted in a condensible form.
-It is speculated that isotopic exchange with water present in the air is responsible for this release.
+It is speculated that isotopic exchange with the water present in air is responsible for this release.
 In vacuum, temperatures in excess of 1000 K are required to produce a rapid release from either film.
-The implications of these results to the safety of tritium in carbon-lined fusion reactors are discussed. © 1990.
+The implications of these results to the safety of tritium in carbon-lined fusion reactors are discussed.
+24 refs., 2 figs.